 When the temperature rises and the sun shines brightly, it’s time to break out the refreshing summer cocktails.
 One such timeless classic is the Pimm’s No. 1 cocktail, a delightful mixture of Pimm’s, lemonade, and fruit.
 Invented in 1823, this iconic drink is synonymous with the Wimbledon tennis championships and often makes an appearance at wedding receptions.
 In this article, we will guide you through creating the perfect Pimm’s cocktail and explore its variations.

-Pimm’s No. 1 uses gin as its base spirit.
-Other versions of Pimm’s have been available in the past, but the only one people tend to see these days is “Winter Pimm’s,” a variation on Pimm’s No. 3 based on brandy.
+Pimm’s No. 1 has a gin-based spirit, while other versions of Pimm’s have been available in the past.
+Today, the most common alternative is “Winter Pimm’s,” a variation on Pimm’s No. 3 based on brandy.

-- A number of ice cubes (enough to half fill the jug)
+- Ice cubes (enough to half-fill the jug)

 - 150ml Pimm’s No. 1

 - 450ml lemonade (Sprite or 7UP work just as well)